gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

         bridge_fd    0

-This bridge must be on the same layer-2 network of the network node, and is used only for the communication among the OpenStack virtual machines.
+This bridge must be on the same layer-2 network of the network node, and is used only for the communication among the OpenStack instances.

 Since nova-compute only attach new virtual interface to this bridge but it does not change the IP configuration (as nova-network does), you can also assign the internal IP address of the **compute-1** node (in our case, the **10.0.0.20** ip address) on the **br100** interface.
-However, on a production environment, for security reasons, you want to have two physically separated network for the virtual machines and for the OpenStack services.
+However, on a production environment, for security reasons, you want to have two physically separated network for the instances and for the OpenStack services.

 (This is valid for **compute-1**, please update the IP address when configuring **compute-2**)